It is almost impossible to visualize the scientific world without the name of Isaac Newton.

 Why doesn’t the moon, sun, and all the stars fall to the ground also?

-One of Isaac Newton’s most well-known books was the Principia (Mathematical Principles of Natural History).
+One of Isaac Newton’s most well-known books was the Principia (e).

-Newton’s Principia was the collection of three books, in which Isaac Newton wrote about the theory of gravity along with many other ideas.
+Newton’s Principia was a collection of three books in which Isaac Newton wrote about the theory of gravity along with many other ideas.

-The second law: the more force equals more acceleration.
+The second law is the more force equals more acceleration.

-Isaac Newton was the member of the Parliament of England.
+Isaac Newton was a member of the Parliament of England.

 He did not contribute any accomplishments from that post.